hadigilan/SVM/README.md

 2) A real dataset to show the applicability of SVM in finance

 # The PwerPoint file
-In this file, we introduce some online recources on the e1071 package.
+In this file, we introduce some online sources on the e1071 package.